Rio Grande class K-36

-The Denver and Rio Grande Western K-36 is a class of narrow gauge "Mikado" type steam locomotives, of which 10 were made, built for the Denver and Rio Grande Western Railroad (D&RGW) by Baldwin Locomotive Works.
+The Denver and Rio Grande Western K-36 is a class of ten narrow gauge "Mikado" type steam locomotives built for the Denver and Rio Grande Western Railroad (D&RGW) by Baldwin Locomotive Works.
 They were shipped to the Rio Grande in 1925 and were first used along the Monarch Branch and Marshall Pass, but were later sent to the Third Division out of Alamosa.
 Of the original ten, four are owned by the Durango and Silverton Narrow Gauge Railroad (D&SNG) and five by the Cumbres and Toltec Scenic Railroad (C&TSRR).
 Number 485 fell into the turntable pit at Salida and was scrapped in Pueblo in 1955, with many parts being saved.

+No. 483, while no longer operable, remains on display at the Cumbres & Toltec Scenic Railroad.
+Nos.
+480, 481, 482, & 486 could be seen riding around at the Durango & Silverton Narrow Gauge Railroad, & nos.
+484, 487, 488, & 489 could be seen at the Cumbres & Toltec Scenic Railroad.

 The locomotives are of outside-frame design, with the driving wheels placed between the two chassis frames which support the boiler, but with the cylinders, driving rods, counterweights and valve gear on the outside.
 This general arrangement is shared with the earlier K-27, K-28 and later K-37 Mikado engines.